Anjin-Liu/mapreduce-examples/temp.md

 This guide provides a structured approach to writing a high-quality academic paper, especially in technical and scientific domains.
 It is designed to help clearly articulate the **problem**, justify the **significance**, critically review existing **literature**, detail the **methodology**, and present **experimental** evidence to support your claims.

+This is not only beneficial for writing academic papers, but also for efficiently locating key information within them.

 ---

 Most Journals and Conference will follow this structure